Wimkin: History

 Wimkin launched in August 2020 after being founded by Jason Sheppard.

 On January 12, 2021, Apple removed Wimkin from the Apple App Store for hosting violent content, including calls for a civil war and the arrest of then-Vice President Mike Pence.
 Sheppard stated that Wimkin had removed the violent content after Apple reported it to them.
 However, Apple claimed that they "continued to find direct threats of violence and calls to incite lawless action" on Wimkin.
 After Wimkin was removed from the App Store, Wimkin's website was hit with a DDoS attack.

 Google subsequently removed Wimkin from the Google Play Store, with a Google spokesperson saying of the ban that, "We don't allow apps that depict or facilitate gratuitous violence or other dangerous activities."
 In response, Sheppard accused Google of treating Wimkin unfairly, stating in an email that, "We're being treated entirely unfairly and if we aren't reinstated when we've worked tirelessly to comply and become a better platform, we will be seeking legal remedy to at the very least, shed some light into this tyrannical monopoly."

 In a message on Wimkin's website following the removals, the company said that "We are working on getting back in both Apple Store and Google Play."
 Wimkin has since returned to both the App Store and Google Play.

 After Parler, another social network, was pulled offline by its host Amazon Web Services on January 11, former users of that site started migrating to Wimkin.
 In the twelve days following the storming of the United States Capitol, Wimkin claimed that its userbase had grown by 20 percent, amounting to around 55,000 new users.

 Users and content

 While Wimkin has groups relating to mundane topics, such as pets and traveling, Wimkin also has groups relating to fringe content, such as the far-right conspiracy theory QAnon.
 There were also posts and a group on Wimkin attempting to organize a "Million Militia March" for January 20, 2021 on Inauguration Day, but the posts and group were removed.

 In January 2021, David Eberti of The Wall Street Journal found posts on Wimkin comparing Democrats with Nazis and a meme saying "If you don't believe in violence, get ready to hide behind someone who does."

-Moderation

 Wimkin prohibits pornography, nudity, harassment, and inciting violence.
 The site also does not fact-check posts.